 He then painstakingly restored the resulting scanned images using special-purpose image-restoration and post-production software

-He extracted the texts from the restored images of the magazine's articles and its photo captions using Optical Character Recognition (OCR) software, and, finally, corrected the restored texts by hand.
-These copies of the original texts appear in the content below in italicized fonts.
+He extracted the texts from the restored images of the magazine's articles and its photo captions using Optical Character Recognition (OCR) software, and, finally, corrected the restored the texts by hand.

-Additional captions, comments and clarifications are by Rodger.
-They appear in the content below in plain fonts.
+Additional captions, comments and clarifications are by Rodger and appear below in plain text.